aurelienpierre/Image-Cases-Studies/README.md

 This collection of scripts is intended to prototype methods and functionalities that could be useful in [darktable](https://github.com/darktable-org/darktable) and show proofs of concept.

+### Intent

+While most studies in digital imagery and signal processing focus on making things possible, investigating options, analysing SNR and computing errors and convergence, they tend to produce unnatural results with artifacts, looking unpleasant to the eye.

+This work tries to implement state-of-the-art algorithms into a realistic framework for photography and photographers, realistic both in terms of computation time and of photographic results.

 ### How it's made